drazkiew/PythonTaskWojDra/README.md

 This project is a Django app build according to the specifications described in [this page](https://gitlab.futuremind.dev/fm-public/python-task).

 ## Summary
-This app is a DJango app with an REST API, which allows for:
+This app is a Django app with an REST API, which allows for:

 - Uploading, storing and retrieving image files in commonly used image formats.
 - Changing the size of an uploaded image